tomas-gajarsky/facetorch/README.md

 * [Docker](https://docs.docker.com/get-docker/)
 * [Docker Compose](https://docs.docker.com/compose/install/)

-Docker Compose builds an image that can be used to run the FaceAnalyzer.

-### Configure

-The project is configured by files located in *conf* with the main file *conf/config.yaml*.
+Docker Compose provides an easy way of building a working facetorch environment with a single command.

 ### Run docker example

 * CPU: ```docker compose run facetorch python ./scripts/example.py```
 * GPU: ```docker compose run facetorch-gpu python ./scripts/example.py analyzer.device=cuda```

+### Configure

+The project is configured by files located in *conf* with the main file *conf/config.yaml*.

 ## Components
 FaceAnalyzer is the main class of Facetorch as it is the orchestrator responsible for initializing and running the following components: